willdickerson/optimal-voice-leading/README.md

 ## About Triads

 A triad consists of three notes derived from a scale.
-For example, A C major triad with the notes CEG is formed from the 1st, 3rd, and 5th degrees of the C major scale.
+For example, a C major triad with the notes CEG is formed from the 1st, 3rd, and 5th degrees of the C major scale.
 These notes can be arranged in any sequence and still represent the same triad, offering six permutations.
 On a guitar, due to the instrument's range, each permutation can be played in multiple ways, expanding the possibilities beyond just six.

 ## The Program